FEREorg/ferelight/README.md

 ### Releasing New Versions

-To release a new version to PyPI:
+To release a new version:

 1. Update the version number in `ferelight/__init__.py`
 2. Create a new GitHub release or tag with a version number (e.g., `v1.0.1`)
-3. The GitHub Actions workflow will automatically build and publish the package to PyPI
+3. The GitHub Actions workflows will automatically:
+   - Build and publish the package to PyPI
+   - Build and publish the Docker image to Docker Hub (as both `latest` and version-specific tags)